gabrielrv228/Job_Containers/README.md

 - `app/charts/` Contains the Helm chart designed to deploy the aplication with Helm.

 ## Description:
-This work consists in the deployment of a sample web app with redis and flask making use of docker containers.
+This work consists in the deployment of a sample web app with redis and flask making use of docker containers and kubernetes with helm.
+In this project we deploy it in three different ways:
+1-Using Docker-compose
+2-Using Kubernetes manifests
+3-Using Helm charts

+## Instructions:

 - At first we will create a docker image for our desired aplication, we will make use of a multi stage build for reducing the image size as much as possible.
 ```dockerfile